fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 ![Workspaces options](/_medias/workspaces-options.png)

 <$>[info]
 Don't forget to save your workspace after editing it.
-The save button is located at the top right of the workspace, when a change is detected.
+The <span class="aq-icon">save</span> save button is located at the top right of the workspace, when a change is detected.

 You can also enable auto-save in the [<span class="aq-icon">more_vert</span> menu](#more-options).

+If you don't have enough permissions to save the workspace, an error message will be displayed if you try to save it.
+Even if you can't save it, you can still temporary edit it and see the changes.
 <$>

+Those options are also accessible from the [workspace editor](../applications/workspaces.md).

 ## Filter